gingerly-ui/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permissions to all subdirectories
+creates a dir with permissions 751